SUBHANGI-DHASMANA/investing101/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file based on `.env.example` and add your environment variables:
+4. Create a `.env` file and add your environment variables:
    ```
-   cp .env.example .env
+   touch .env
    ```

    Then edit `.env` with your Supabase credentials: